 Ingersoll and The Underground Railroad

-Did you know that the Oxford County communities of Ingersoll, Norwich and Otterville were all final stops on the Underground Railroad – an informal network that helped 19th-Century fugitive American slaves reach freedom in Canada?
+Did you know that the Oxford County communities of Ingersoll, Norwich, and Otterville were all final stops on the Underground Railroad – an informal network that helped 19th-century enslaved African-Americans reach freedom in Canada?
 In fact, Ingersoll was home to the third largest black settlement in Upper Canada before Confederation.